Speaking of Art: Poetry and Ekphrasis

 Then, with the groundwork having been laid, images of artworks not shown before were presented and participants were asked to write poetry in response to the visuals.

-This program was recorded and is available through April 30 by clicking HERE.
+This program was recorded and is available to viewers.
+Click HERE to access the video.

 Questions may be directed to Cultural Affairs: firstname.lastname@example.org